Juno Frankie Pierce: Tennessee Vocational School for Colored Girls

-In Nashville, black women organized church related and secular clubs in order to pursue their social justice goals, such as better schools, child care, and settlement houses.
+In Nashville, black women organized church-related and secular clubs in order to pursue their social-justice goals, such as better schools, childcare, and settlement houses.
 Frankie Pierce was a founder of the Negro Women's Reconstruction League, which she served as president.
 She was a founder of the Nashville Federation of Colored Women's Clubs and also served on the first Management Committee of the Blue Triangle League of the YWCA.

 Members of these clubs led by Frankie Pierce marched to the mayor's office to demand public restrooms for black women in downtown Nashville.
 As a result, Montgomery Ward installed restrooms for black women in its store.

 One of Frankie Pierce's goals was to establish a state-supported vocational school for delinquent black children.
 Because black children could not attend white schools, the only alternative was to take them to prison.
 Pierce worked with the clubs to lobby for the legislation to establish the school, helped by Fisk University's registrar Minnie Lou Crosthwaite.
 After the passage of the 19th Amendment in 1920, giving women the right to vote throughout the nation, the Tennessee General Assembly passed a bill creating the Tennessee Vocational School for Colored Girls on April 7, 1921.

 The school opened at 2700 Heiman Street in Nashville on October 8, 1923.
 The school provided academic and vocational training to girls aged 12–15, through the ninth grade.
 Frankie Pierce served as its superintendent, a position she held until 1939.
 She implemented a program of personal development that emphasized health, recreation, physical needs, moral training, and religion.
 The school served 35 students from across Tennessee in its opening years but grew after that.

 The school was supported by the City Federation of Colored Women's Clubs, for which Pierce served as an organizer.
 Dr. Mattie E. Coleman followed Pierce as superintendent and served until her death in 1942.